Skip to main content

 Current REU ProjectsAnvil REU Logo

-In each research project, students will work closely with a member of our staff.
-The projects will be in a wide variety of areas, including data analytics, high performance computing, DevOps, AI, and containerization.
+In each research project, students will work closely with two or more members of our staff.
+The projects will be in a wide variety of areas, including but not limitied to various High Performance Computing (HPC) & Research (RC) topics:

 1. Codecademy - Learn Python at your own pace, on your own schedule and

-Students must be able to complete the following trainings prior to the start of the REU program (trainings are all accessible through RCAC website):
+Complete the following trainings which are all accessible through RCAC website):

 1. Unix 101 and Unix 202 trainings,